winesapOS/winesapOS/README.md

 Why use winesapOS?

 - Portable.
 Useful for gaming or recovery purposes while traveling.
-- Hardware support for Macs with Intel processors, Framework computers, and Microsoft Surface laptops.
+- Hardware support for ASUS laptops, Framework computers, Macs with Intel processors, and Microsoft Surface laptops.
 - Upgrades are fully automated and supported for minor and major versions.
 - All of the features of winesapOS are listed [here](#features).